The Most Popular New Year’s Resolutions – And How To Achieve Them

 Rather than being radical, break your overall objective down into smaller, more achievable goals.

 For example, rather than trying to cut out sugar completely, opt for healthier alternatives which will satisfy your sweet cravings.
-Swap supermarket biscuits for homemade cookies with a lower sugar content, opt for dark chocolate instead of milk and switch refined sugar for honey, stevia or rice syrup.
+Swap supermarket biscuits for homemade cookies with a lower sugar content, switch refined sugar for honey, stevia or rice syrup, and opt for fresh walnuts rather than roasted peanuts.

 Sufficient vitamins and minerals are vital to your health.
 Rather than fixating on the need to eat platefuls of fruit and veg at every meal, break it down.
 Think about the nutritional content of various produce and consider how you can pack as much goodness into your diet as possible.
 Mix it up!
 Variety in your diet will not only benefit your health, but it will also make mealtimes a lot more enjoyable!